Johnw7789/Elektra-Auto-Checkout/README.md

 ## About This Project
-Elektra is designed to automate the process of inventory checking, purchase automation, and automated logins for various commercial and retail sites.
+Elektra is designed to automate the process of inventory checking, purchasing items, and generating account login sessions for various commercial and retail sites.

 ## Getting Started
 ###### Checking stock